djfurman/glue-immersion-instructions/Lab 00: Login and Initial Setup/s3-and-local-file/README.md

-You are finished setting up the workshop environment and can move on to [Lab 01](/Lab%2001%3A%20Creating%20your%20First%20Glue%20Job/README.md) now.
+You are finished setting up the workshop environment and can move on to [Lab 01: Creating your First Glue Job](/Lab%2001%3A%20Creating%20your%20First%20Glue%20Job/README.md) now.